temken/DaMaSCUS/docs/source/usage.rst

-			initialruns	=	100000000L;	//Number of particles in the initial MC run samplesize	=	10000;		//velocity sample size per isodetection ring vcutoff		=	1.0;		//velocity cutoff in cm/sec
+			initialruns	=	100000000L;	//Number of particles in the initial MC run samplesize	=	10000;		//velocity sample size per isodetection ring vcutoff		=	1.0;		//velocity cutoff in cm/sec rings		=	36;				//number of isodetection rings

 First you assign the simulation run a unique identifying ID.
 You also decide the number of particles you want to simulate in the initial run without scatterings (initialruns) and how many data points you need in each isodetection ring (samplesize).
 The velocity cut-off, below which a trajectory simulation is aborted.

+New in version 1.1: The number of isodetection rings is now flexible and can be set in the configuration file (rings).

 .. warning::